macks22/compilers/hw4/readme.md

 should be immediately loaded into registers.

 *   `actual_list` is the only place where arguments are passed into method calls
+*   `formal_list` is used for method and let declaration.
+Therefore id declarations in the RHS of `formal` are the only ones which will use esp offsets

 ## Variables